nblmc/geoservices-docs/README.md

 blipton@leventhalmap.org
 617-859-2283

-3. Stay tuned to our [calendar](https://www.leventhalmap.org/calendar "calendar") to keep track of our regularly occurring workshops centered on the themes of mapping and working with geospatial data.
+3. Stay tuned to our [calendar](https://www.leventhalmap.org/calendar "calendar") to keep track of our regularly occurring workshops centered on the themes of mapping and geospatial data.